akamai/Jenkins-API-Gateway-sample-code/README.md

 ### Prerequisites

-The *API Gateway CI Toolkit* requires the following to be in place prior to initial use:
+The *Jenkins API Gateway Sample Code* requires the following to be in place prior to initial use:

 1. An Akamai API client with 'API Definition' READ-WRITE authorizations https://developer.akamai.com/api/getting-started.
 2. An existing API Gateway property created, keeping note of the name of the Gateway Instance (found in Luna Control Center, in the API Gateway configuration section).
+3. (Optional) A Jenkins instance (2.x or later) with the Pipeline plugin installed.
+[Instructions](https://jenkins.io/doc/book/pipeline/getting-started/)

 ## Installation